codelingo/docs/docs/getting-started.md

 ## Introduction

 There are two ways to leverage CodeLingo Actions to automate your workflows, the [CodeLingo Dashboard](https://www.codelingo.io/dashboard) and the [CodeLingo GitHub App](https://github.com/apps/codelingo).
-Below is an example demonstrating using the CodeLingo Dashboard to run an automated code-review.
+Below is an example demonstrating how to use the CodeLingo Dashboard to run an automated code-review and employ the CodeLingo GitHub App to protect against future issues being introduced in Pull Requests.

-## CodeLingo Dashboard Example
+## Automated CodeReview Example

 This example will be a simple demonstration of using the CodeLingo Review action to automatically find issues in a codebase and prevent them from returning by reviewing each new Pull Request made to the repository.
 A quicker tutorial can be found on the [CodeLingo Dashboard](https://www.codelingo.io/dashboard).
 To use CodeLingo for free you must have your code in public repositories on GitHub (GitLab and BitBucket support coming soon).